UM-Applied-Algorithms-Lab/FindViralStrains/README.md

 https://github.com/git-guides/git-clone
 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

-First, run the build script that compiles all of the needed rust code.
+First, compile the rust libraries that we use.

 ```
-bash build.sh
+cargo build --release
 ```

 Then set up your own working enviroment, I would use our environment.yml file, along with the